NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-6.1.md

 ## Known issues

-### dotnet nuget push raises `error: File does not exist ...` exception. - [#10601](https://github.com/NuGet/Home/issues/11601)
+### dotnet nuget push -n|--no-symbols or -d|--disable-buffering raises `error: File does not exist ...` exception. - [#10601](https://github.com/NuGet/Home/issues/11601)

 #### Issue
-Previously in order to use `-n|--no-symbols` and `-d|--disable-buffering` options with `dotnet nuget push`  command requires passing unnecessary passing of random value after it, even though it's not mentioned in our doc.
+Previously in order to use `-n|--no-symbols` and `-d|--disable-buffering` options with `dotnet nuget push` command requires passing unnecessary passing of random value after it.
 Removal of this unnecessary value can break your script by throwing exception with `error: File does not exist ...` even though actual push operation was successful.

 #### Workaround
 Use `-n|--no-symbols` and `-d|--disable-buffering` options standalone without any additional value parameter.